 I loved living in the city where life is fast paced and convenient.
 But there were times when I wished I had slowed things down a bit just to appreciate my neighbors and my surroundings.
 In our busy lives of kids, work, church and social obligations; few of us take the time to truly get to know the people who live only steps away from us.
 Inquiring about their family, their interests or maybe even to deliver a baked good.
 Sometimes the only conversation from one house to another is a wave and a quick hello.

-When Cowboy and I first moved out to Pidcoke, we were sitting on the front porch, looking at our newly acquired piece of debt (haha).
-I said to Cowboy “this is the perfect place to slow things down and make memories”.
-“I can’t wait to meet our neighbors”!
-And then he started telling me about them.
-Who lives where, what their names were and how many cows they have.
-Wait… he knows how many cows they have?
+When Cowboy and I first moved out to Pidcoke, we were sitting on the front porch, looking at our newly acquired piece of debt.
+Sweet Jesus.
+I mentioned to Cowboy that this is the perfect place to slow things down and make memories.
+And, that meeting our neighbors was on my to do list.

-Ok, I may be new at this country living thing, but, people meet for the first time and talk about cows?
+Ok, I may be new at this country living thing, but people meet for the first time and talk about cows?
 What about kids, grandkids or dogs?
-And then I remembered a conversation I was having with a client.
-She had mentioned that she lived on a ranch; I asked her if she had cattle (Cowboy would be proud of me for asking that question, I’m a quick learner), she said yes.
+And then I remembered a conversation I was having with a friend.
+She had mentioned that she lived on a ranch as well.
+I asked her if she had cattle (Cowboy would be proud of me for asking that question, I’m a quick learner).
+She said yes.
 I told her how I loved to watch the baby cows play.
 She then asked me what kind of cattle we were raising?

 Back to the story –

 After Cowboy finished telling me about our neighbors I asked him “How do you already know so much about them”?

 COWBOY: I went by the other day and introduced myself to some of them while you were gone.
 Look at him…acting so neighborly.

 ME: Where was I and how many cows do they have?

 COWBOY: If I were guessing, you were probably out shopping or eating.